 “It was 1988 and we were about to be hit with a shock to the project.
 We had been able to tap into UUNET using Dial Up, now we needed to pay $1,500 a month for access to the T-1 Network and advertise our UUCP.
 We had gone from extreme development to get the box working to a disaster.
 We had to regroup.
 I had to finish my real estate project to pay for all the bills and refocus on corporate customers.”

 We decided to use the Minix file system for the quickest implementation possible.
 We had MCA working with two modems simulateously.
 We had the hard drive booting with MCA.
-We needed to develop the Minux file system for shared data and User access.
+We needed to develop the Minux file system for APPNET login and User App logins.

 A rudimentary Minix File System was introduced in late 1987.
 A customized version worked to set up the Minix file system as part of the boot package of disks.
 Although basic and filenames of 14 characters or less it worked for our purposes.
-We needed shared data access for multiple users.
+We needed data access for multiple users.
+We needed APPNET login.
+We needed User APP sub account logins.
 It was our own version of a virtual file system for the server so it could act as an intermediary for data and access.

 That was when we realized we needed to have scaled systems for User control, for the outsourced BBS as a global repository for all postings.
 We needed to be the intermediary of disparate systems.
 We were going to need to provision for scaling of systems.
 That process came later with the launch of Milinx.